Multidisciplinary indexes & databases

 The full text of many articles is available through our databases.
 If it is not, here are your other options for getting the full text.

 Use the link within a database.
 If the article is in a journal to which we subscribe, you will either get linked right to that article (electronic access) or be linked into the library catalog to get a call number so you can find the journal in the library (print access).
 If we don't subscribe to the journal, you will find a link to get in to Request It! - make a request and we will get a copy from another library for you.

 If you have a citation for which you are trying to find full text, use the Journals by Title link to look for the journal by title.
 Journals by Titles is a list of all our periodicals holdings, both electronic and print, so is a quick way to find whether the Library has access to a particular publication.
 Again, if we do have the journal, you will be linked to electronic access or to the catalog to get a call number.
 The Journals by Titles link can be found under FIND on the library's home page.

 If the library does not subscribe to a journal, you can request your article through Request It! and we will get a copy for you from another library.
-You can log in directly to Request It! using the same username and password you use for D2L (Banner number or Net/ID and associated password).
+You can log in directly to Request It! using the same username and password you use for D2L (Net/ID and associated password).
 Again, you can also get to Request It! under REQUEST on the library's home page.
 You can also request that a print article or book chapter be scanned for you or you can ask that a book be held for you at the circulation desk for pick up.